daddevv/TypingTowers/README.md

 - The Farmer's cooldown, letter pool, and word length can be configured and extended for progression.
 - See `v1/internal/game/farmer.go` for implementation and `farmer_test.go` for tests.

+## Lumberjack (Gathering Building)

+- The Lumberjack produces Wood and Gold when its queued word is typed.
+- Shares similar mechanics to the Farmer with a 1.5s base cooldown.
+- Implementation lives in `v1/internal/game/lumberjack.go`.

+## Miner (Gathering Building)

+- The Miner yields Stone and Iron plus a bit of Gold on completion.
+- Follows the same word-based workflow and cooldown system.
+- See `v1/internal/game/miner.go` for code and tests.

 -## Barracks (Military Building)

 - The Barracks building generates a word from its letter pool every 2 seconds.